Domestic violence in the media

 (1) How well prepared do you feel in this regard and what education and/or training resources are available to you or are you aware of in your area of practice?

-(2) Do you have a room where you can speak privately to clients?
+(2) Do you have a room where you can speak to clients privately?
 (Behind curtains or screens is clearly not private or confidential).

-(3) In your daily work, how might clients alert you that they wished to speak with you in private?
+(3) In your daily work, how might clients alert you that they wish to speak with you in private?